 3. Bombs weren’t the only thing the Lancasters dropped on Europe.
 During the later days of the war, they would drop food supplies on the occupied Netherlands in Operation Manna.

 4. The Lancaster’s most famous action was Operation Chastise, an attack on German dams in the Ruhr Valley.
-Out of three damns on the Eder, Möhne, and Sorpe rivers, Allied forces breached two of them and partially breached the third.
-The success of the mission is what inspired the film, The Dam Busters, in 1955.
+Out of three dams on the Eder, Möhne, and Sorpe rivers, Allied forces breached two of them and partially breached the third.
+The success of the mission inspired the film, The Dam Busters, in 1955.